-Full-time and part-time (more than half-time) SPA (Subject to the State Personnel Act) and EPA (Exempt from the State Personnel Act) employees, persons in time-limited appointments, and trainees are covered by this policy.
+Full-time and part-time (more than half-time) SHRA (Subject to the State Human Resources Act) and EHRA (Exempt from the State Human Resources Act) employees, persons in time-limited appointments, and trainees are covered by this policy.

 Employees with a temporary, intermittent or part-time (less than half-time) appointment are not eligible for non-job related civil leave but are eligible for job-related civil leave and other job-related proceedings.

 How Do I Apply?